 Last week I dedicated my blog to showcasing 3 hors-d’oeuvres for the holidays.
-Just when I thought I was done with appetizers, I realized that I had the ingredients to make an impromptu one.
-Next thing I know, I’m whipping up a batch of one of my favorite appetizers, wild mushroom bruschetta on crostini with whipped goat cheese.
+I was about to wrap up appetizers when I realized that I had enough leftover ingredients to make an impromptu one.
+Next thing I know, I’m whipping up a batch of wild mushroom bruschetta on crostini with whipped goat cheese.
 This is a great substitute for the classic bruschetta when tomatoes are not in season.
 The wild mushrooms paired with creamy, whipped goat cheese on a crusty slice of baguette is a match made in heaven!

 **Helpful tips and common mistakes